jr0senblum/jc/README.md

   * TTL is time-to-live in seconds
-* Consistency through Serialization: An alternative API allows for a sequence-number parameter on the put/x, evict/x, match/x and remove/x operations.
+* Consistency through Serialization: An alternative API allows for a sequence-number parameter on the put/x, evict/x, match/x and remove/x opperations.
 Operations whose sequence number is lower than the current (per map) max are disallowed thereby ensuring, for example, that stale puts do not overwrite "fresh" ones